PhiNotPi/ascii-checkers-club/AIplan.md

 We should probably do minimax with alpha-beta pruning, which is a lookahead method.
 The "alpha-beta pruning" is slightly more complex, but it will save a ton of execution time if done correctly.

-here is some pseudocode for the algorith. [source](http://ai-depot.com/articles/minimax-explained/2/)
+here is some pseudocode for the algorithm. [source](http://ai-depot.com/articles/minimax-explained/2/)

     MinMax (GamePosition game) {
       return MaxMove (game);